Knowledge-Driven Hybrid SSD Management Enhanced by Fine-Tuned LLMs: System Design

-We estimate the final prompt length to be around 2500 tokens after 10 adjustments per trace, well within the 4096-token limit of Llama 3.2.
-Further, to prevent token overflow from iterative adjustments, we adopt a sliding window approach, splitting long texts into overlapping segments while retaining the ending of the previous segment to maintain context and avoid information loss.
+The input prompt size typically remains within the context limits of mainstream LLMs.
+To further ensure safety under iterative adjustments, we adopt a sliding window approach, splitting long texts into overlapping segments while retaining the ending of the previous segment to maintain context and avoid information loss.

-\textbf{Configuration Generation.} The purpose of the configuration generation module is to transform the natural language output of LLM into a machine-readable format.
-This module extracts two key components: the reason for the configuration adjustment and the updated configuration list.
-The historical updates, including each entry in the configuration list, are recorded for future tuning.
-These entries are crucial for updating the device and policy parameters in subsequent adjustments.
+\textbf{Configuration Generation.} The configuration generation phase is used to transform the natural language output of LLM into a machine-readable format.
+This module extracts two key components: the reason for the adjustment and the updated configuration list.
+The historical updates are recorded for future tuning reference.

-\textbf{Mistake Correction.} The mistake correction module is used to check and correct errors in the updated configuration list provided by LLMs, which consists of two main components: format checking and numerical range checking.
-For format checking, we verify that each configuration output matches the correct format and remove any irrelevant descriptions, ensuring that only valid updates are accepted.
-In terms of numerical range checking, parameter thresholds are set to maintain the correctness of the ranges, preventing performance degradation due to excessive tuning.
+\textbf{Mistake Correction.} The mistake correction phase validates the updated configuration through format checking and numerical range checking.
+For format checking, we verify that each configuration matches the correct format and remove any irrelevant descriptions.
+For numerical range checking, parameter thresholds are set to maintain the correctness of the ranges, preventing performance degradation due to excessive tuning.